patrick-llgc/Learning-Deep-Learning/paper_notes/m2i.md

 #### Key ideas
 - The system consists of relation predictor, marginal predictor, conditional predictor, sample selector.
-- Relation predictor: the influencer and the reactor
+- **Relation predictor**: the influencer and the reactor.
+This is a critic.
 	- The predicted trajectory of the reactor is conditioned on the predicted trajectory of the influencer
 - Pass/yield relation between two agents.
 	- TrafficGraphNet: pass, yield, none.